 Keynote speakers included Juliana Spahr, Jeffrey Schultz and Randall Horton.
 Panel contributions included talks by George Kovalenko on prosody, Haris Durrani on Islamic discourse, and Brooke Ellsworth on eco-disaster, as well as creative contributions by poets Miriam Atkin and Marina Blitshteyn and trandisciplinary designer Isabella Brandalise.

-June 2014 at the University of Kent saw the UK’s first ever undergraduate conference, an event designed to provide ambitious and enthusiastic students of creative writing and literature an opportunity to present critical and creative work in their field.
+June 2014 at the University of Kent saw the UK’s first ever undergraduate conference on creative writing.
+It was an event designed to provide ambitious and enthusiastic students of creative writing and literature an opportunity to present critical and creative work in their field.
 Delegates from the universities of Warwick, Durham and East Anglia joined students from Kent to present on subjects such as poetic Jouissance, Jeremy Paxman’s view on poetry, Heidegger’s notion of Enframing, the innovative poetry of Niels Lyngsø and the relation between word and image in the translation of poetry.

 The conference was led by keynote speakers and poets Kate Duckney of UEA graduate creative writing program, Manchester-based performer Anna Percy and Faber & Faber’s Sam Riviere.